compiled by James C. Klagge.

 The Mathematics Group, which was headed by Mark Kac, was on the same floor as the logicians.
 The philosophers were on the floor above.
 In addition to the logicians who visited in the Mathematics Lab, listed above, Morris Schreiber also offered lectures attended by logic students.
 Kac was involved in some of the interviews for incoming students.

 It is noteworthy that neither Kripke nor Martin nor Cohen had a PhD (all among the original batch of appointments in 1967).
 Perhaps this speaks to the flexibility of the university, but they had all been Junior Fellows of the Harvard Society of Fellows—Cohen in 1955-58, Kripke in 1963-66 and Martin in 1965-67.
 The Junior Fellowship was originally instituted in 1932 as an alternative to the PhD system, but more recently was granted near or at the end of doctoral studies.
 Hao Wang had been a Junior Fellow 1948-1951 after his Harvard PhD.
-(And among visitors, Quine had been a Junior Fellow 1932-6, and Parsons from 1958-61, after each of them acquired PhD's from Harvard.
+(And among visitors, Quine had been a Junior Fellow 1932-6 after acquiring his PhD from Harvard, and Parsons from 1958-61 before acquiring his PhD from Harvard.
 Sellars, who visited Rockefeller, also lacked a PhD.)

 The faculty was apparently not without conflict.
 Kripke's paper "Is There a Problem about Substitutional Quantification?" (in: Truth and Meaning: Essays in Semantics, 1976, pp. 325-419) took aim at views advanced in papers by colleagues Wallace and Tharp and endorsed by colleague Davidson.
 In an opening footnote Kripke explains: "I began [this paper] early in 1972, in a mood of dismay over the fairly common acceptance of the Wallace-Tharp thesis at my own university..."
 Kripke calls himself "puzzled" by their views, and sees "no merit in any of these claims..."